 When it comes to model performance evaluation, there are multiple approaches to choose from.
 Perhaps the most straightforward and most prevalent in supervised learning is MSE between predicted and factual outcomes (see \ref{MSE} below), also referred to in the literature as $\mu\textsf{-risk}$ \citep{schulerComparisonMethodsModel2018} or \textit{factual validation} \citep{alaaValidatingCausalInference2019}.
 The major shortcoming is the assumption that prediction error on factual outcomes is an accurate proxy for prediction error on CATEs, which, as shown by \citet{rollingModelSelectionEstimating2014} and in Section \ref{sec:problem}, can have severe limitations.
 That is, it does not target CATE, only $\mu_0(x)$ and $\mu_1(x)$ separately.
 Nevertheless, its ease of use and popularity in machine learning makes it a common metric of choice, similarly to $R^2$.

-In terms of selection methods tailored specifically to CATE estimation, the usual goal is to workaround the issue of missing ground truth (see \ref{PEHE} below).
-Many approaches attempt to synthesise it through another layer of CATE modelling and treat it as a proxy for the final performance, also called \textit{plugin validation} \citep{alaaValidatingCausalInference2019}.
+In terms of selection methods tailored specifically to CATE estimation, the usual goal is to work around the issue of missing ground truth (see \ref{PEHE} below).
+Many approaches attempt to synthesise it through another layer of CATE modelling by treating it as a proxy for the final performance, also called \textit{plugin validation} \citep{alaaValidatingCausalInference2019}.
 More concretely, an additional CATE estimator is trained specifically on validation data, and then provides CATE predictions $\tilde{\tau}(x)$ on the same subset of data.
-Cross-fitting is often employed here to avoid overfitting.
-From now on, those CATE predictions $\tilde{\tau}(x)$ are treated as if they were true causal effects, but only for model selection purposes.
+Cross-fitting is often used here to avoid overfitting.
 Any other candidate CATE estimator that is subject to model evaluation is trained on training data and makes CATE predictions $\hat{\tau}(x)$ on validation data.
 To evaluate the candidate model, its predictions $\hat{\tau}(x)$ are compared to the synthetic ground truth $\tilde{\tau}(x)$, based on which model selection decisions can be made.
 The semi-ground truth $\tilde{\tau}(x)$ is essentially \textit{plugged in} instead of true CATEs $\tau(x)$ into, for example, \textit{PEHE} formula (see \ref{PEHE}).
 Moreover, some solutions involve predicting only counterfactual outcomes and obtaining $\tilde{\tau}(x)$ by reusing given factuals, also referred to as \textit{imputed effects} \citep{kunzelMetalearnersEstimatingHeterogeneous2019}, whereas other approaches do not use factual outcomes and predict $\tilde{\tau}(x)$ directly.
 Many different models have been used so far as a source of $\tilde{\tau}(x)$.
 One example is using matching with a distance measure between data points to identify counterfactuals \citep{rollingModelSelectionEstimating2014}, or any other CATE estimator \citep{schulerSynthValidationSelectingBest2017}, including neural networks \citep{saitoCounterfactualCrossValidationStable2020a}, all of which provide synthetic CATEs as a semi-ground truth.
-Generative models have also been used to generate artificial potential outcomes and subsequently $\tilde{\tau}(x)$ \citep{nealRealCauseRealisticCausal2021a,atheyUsingWassersteinGenerative2020}, with the major drawback being notorious instability of generative models.
+Generative models have also been used to generate artificial potential outcomes and subsequently $\tilde{\tau}(x)$ \citep{nealRealCauseRealisticCausal2021a,atheyUsingWassersteinGenerative2020}, with the major drawback being notorious instability of such models.
 However, the idea of synthesising CATEs shares the same inherent issue with CATE estimation itself, that is, missing counterfactuals.
-This leaves the problem of model tuning of the CATE synthesiser an open issue.
-It is also arguably a paradoxical approach as having a model that accurately synthesises CATEs would solve the main problem in the first place, rendering any further model selection pointless.
+This leaves the problem of model tuning of the CATE synthesiser open.
+It is also arguably a paradoxical approach, as having a model that accurately synthesises CATEs would solve the main problem in the first place, rendering any further model selection pointless.